harvesthq/Sidetap/README.md

 #Sidetap

-Sidetap is a simple mobile framework that uses a hidden side navigation.
-It was inspired by Sparrow, Facebook and a number of apps that use the same navigation style.

-##Features

-- **Side-navigation:** It's the whole reason we built Sidetap.
-- **Lightweight:** Sidetap's JS weighs in at about 10k... uncompressed and unminified.
-With minification and gzip, you're looking at a 2k asset.
-Not bad.
-- **Device Support:** Sidetap starts by delivering a solid baseline experience and only adds the bells and whistles for iOS 5+.
-This allows us to support tons of devices without maxing out file size.
-- **Makes Choices For You:** Sidetap demands a very specific html structure.
-This lets you focus on content instead of worrying about containers.
-- **Simple:** Sidetap doesn't try and do too much.
-Its game is animating between content panels and it tries not to do too much else.
+Sidetap is a simple framework that allows you to quickly build platform-independant mobile web interfaces.

+We built Sidetap to be an easy-to-use implementation of the side navigation pattern popularized by apps like Sparrow and Facebook.
+It solves many common mobile development problems right out of the box.
+Here are some of the specific things we like about it:

+- **Lightweight**: Sidetap only weighs 2k when minifyied and gzipped!
+- **Device Support**: Sidetap aims to always deliver the best possible experience for all devices by starting with a basic experience and progressively enhancing it for more capable devices.
+- **Less Decisions to Make**: By embracing convention over configuration, Sidetap let’s you start building your mobile interfaces right away.
+- **Simple**: Sidetap provides a flexible foundation for navigating between content panels on mobile devices using an easy-to-use syntax.

 ##How to Use Sidetap